Justin B Dimick, MD, MPH

 Justin B. Dimick, M.D., M.P.H. is the Frederick A. Coller Distinguished Professor of Surgery and Chair of the Department of Surgery at the University of Michigan.
 Dr. Dimick is a graduate of Cornell University and Johns Hopkins Medical School.
 He completed his surgical training at the University of Michigan and a health services research fellowship at the Dartmouth Institute for Health Policy & Clinical Practice.
-Dr. Dimick has served in several national leadership positions, including President of the Association for Academic Surgery (AAS), Chair of the Health Services Organization and Delivery (HSOD) Study Section at the NIH, Board Member of the Society of Surgical Chairs (SSC), Associate Editor at Annals of Surgery, and the Surgical Innovation Editor at JAMA Surgery.
+Dr. Dimick has served in several national leadership positions, including President of the Association for Academic Surgery (AAS), Chair of the Health Services Organization and Delivery (HSOD) Study Section at the NIH, and a Founding Board Member of the Surgical Outcomes Club (SOC).
+He is currently the Editor-in-Chief at Annals of Surgery and currently serves as the President of the Society of Surgical Chairs (SSC).
 He has served as an advisor on quality and health policy for several organizations, including the BlueCross BlueShield Association (BCBSA), the American College of Surgeons-National Surgical Quality Improvement Program (ACS-NSQIP), US News and World Reports Best Hospital Rankings, and the Medicare Payment Advisory Commission (MedPAC).

 Clinical Specialization: